statisticsnorway/mimir/docs/BestBet.md

 For the application's interface, we use Thymeleaf and React.
 Thymeleaf will render the assets and page contributions provided in the [controller](src/main/resources/admin/tools/bestbet/bestbet.ts), as well as the container for the [React component](src/main/resources/react4xp/_entries/bestbet/Bestbet.jsx).
 While the service and Content Studio base urls are set as React props.

 Most of the interface's functionality is in the [React component](src/main/resources/react4xp/_entries/bestbet/Bestbet.jsx).
 The best bet list is displayed and handled with React.
-GET, POST and DELETE requests are sent with axios which are triggered by the buttons and dropdown.
+We use axios to send GET, POST and DELETE requests to the service, which are triggered by interacting with the buttons and dropdown.